DickinsonCollege/FarmData2/farmdata2/farmdata2_modules/fd2_school/README.md

 ### Adding a Sub-Tab to the FD2 School Tab ###

 Most FarmData2 front-end development will consist of adding a new sub-tab to one of the FarmData2 tabs (i.e. the _Field Kit_ or the _Barn Kit_).
-This section discusses how to add such a sub-tab to the FarmData2 School tab.
+This section discusses how to add such a sub-tab to the FarmData2 School tab specifically.

 Each FarmData2 School Activity will ask you to add a new sub-tab to the FarmData2 School Tab.
 To do this you will need to edit the `fd2_school.module` file.
 The following steps will guide you through that process.

 1. Ensure that a development instance of FarmData2 is up and running.
 See [INSTALL.md](https://github.com/DickinsonCollege/FarmData2/blob/main/INSTALL.md) for full instructions.

+2. Change into the directory containing your local FarmData2 repository and ensure that you are working on the feature branch requested for the FD2 School lesson on which you are working.

-1. Change to the `fd2_school` directory in the `farmdata2/farmdata2_modules/` directory.
+3. Change to the `fd2_school` directory in the `farmdata2/farmdata2_modules/` directory.

-1. Create a sub-directory for your new subtab.
-If your subtab is going to be named `xyz` then make a directory named `xyz`.
-1. Open the the `fd2_school.module` file.
+4. Create a sub-directory for your new sub-tab.
+The instructions below will use the generic `xyz` as this name.
+You should replace `xyz` with the name of the sub-tab as indicated in the FD2 School activity you are working on.

+5. Use VSCodium in the development environment to open the the `fd2_school.module` file in the `farmdata2/farmdata2_modules/fd2_school` directory.

-1. Modify the `fd2_school_menu` function by adding the code that creates the `$items` entry for the `XYZ` sub tab as shown below:
+6. Modify the `fd2_school_menu` function by adding the code that creates the `$items` entry for the `XYZ` sub tab as shown below:

     ```php
     <?php